Azure-GOT/Downloading-Files/AZ-104 Microsoft Azure Administrator/README.md

 ---

-**Q.** Your company has an azure subscription that includes a storage account, a resource group, a blob container and a file share.
+**Q9.** Your company has an azure subscription that includes a storage account, a resource group, a blob container and a file share.
 A colleague named Jon Ross makes use of a solitary Azure Resource Manager (ARM) template to deploy a virtual machine and an additional Azure Storage account.
 You want to review the ARM template that was used by Jon Ross.